/

 Anything right and you will end up blocked out by a vast sand dune.
 It’s a really terrific par 3, although not the best on the course.
 That is to come.

-The back 9 begins by turning away from the ocean but really gets going with the brutal 13th that should, on the face of it, be a birdie opportunity at just over 500-yards but in reality is anything but.
+The back 9 begins by turning away from the ocean but it really gets going with the brutal 13th which should, on the face of it, be a birdie opportunity at just over 500-yards but in reality is anything but.
 Likely to play into the prevailing wind, the second shot requires a big carry and a piercing ball flight to avoid the bunkers and dunes that line the way.
 A 3-shot approach is a good idea.

 But it’s the 14th that really steals the show.
 Another stunning par 3.
 This is and perhaps always had been the signature hole here at Doonbeg.
 Writing in his terrific book, “A Course Called Ireland”, Tom Coyne described it as “perhaps the most beautiful 100-yard hole I’d ever played, the green stuck into the side of the beach head like a saucer of grass hanging over the ocean.”